Professor and AIM Director

 We reconsider the classical problem of the instability of a flapping flag in an inviscid background flow with a vortex sheet wake, and reformulate it as a nonlinear eigenvalue problem.
 We solve the problem numerically for the 20 lowest wave number modes in the parameter space of flag mass and flag rigidity.
 We study the connection between the modes and the growth rates in the eigenvalue and initial value problems.
 Using an infinite flag model we compute the parameters of the most unstable flag and show that a classical mechanism for the instability correlating pressure lows to flag amplitude peaks does not hold.

-states of a flag in
+of a flag in an inviscid fluid:

-and the transition
+the transition to chaos

 S. Alben and M.J.
 Shelley, Physical Review Letters, 100, 074301 (2008).